gitlabhq/omnibus-gitlab/doc/update/gitlab_11_changes.md

    ```

    NOTE: **Note**: In the above configuration, when a failover happens after the
-   master node fails, gitlab-monitor will still be probing the original master
+   master node fails, GitLab Monitor will still be probing the original master
    node, since it is specified in `gitlab.rb`.
 Users will have to manually update
-   gitlab.rb to point it to the new master node.
+   `gitlab.rb` to point it to the new master node.

 1. Ruby has been updated to 2.5.3.
 GitLab will be down during the upgrade until
-   the unicorn processes have been restarted.
+   the Unicorn processes have been restarted.
 The restart is done automatically
    at the end of `gitlab-ctl reconfigure`, which is run by default on upgrade.

-   NOTE: **Note**: the application will throw 500 http errors until the unicorn
+   NOTE: **Note**: the application will throw 500 http errors until the Unicorn
    restart is completed.

 ### 11.8